Ikea will open its first store in Mexico in 2021

 Ikea was founded in Sweden and is currently present in 50 countries around the world.
 The Swedish giant announced the construction of its first Cedis, which will have an area of 15,000 square meters and will be located in the north of the State of Mexico.

 The company chose Mexico as its gateway to Latin America, where it expects its next major expansion globally, after Asia, with the opening of nine stores in the next decade.
 Its arrival has been made to wait: it does it after more than 15 years of prospecting.

 Now, after announcing that the first store will be located in the country's capital, his intention is to open a new store every two years.
-Guadalajara and Monterrey are the next openings, reveals the director.
+Guadalajara and Monterrey are the next openings.

 Logistics is part of the success of this multinational's business, and the north of the State of Mexico will almost certainly become the location of IKEA's first distribution center in the country.
 In addition, Saltillo will receive an investment of close to $175 million dollars to host the first production center for the brand, a furniture cluster that will grow as its supply network.